hairyf/naive-ui-pro-components/docs/components/provider/index.md

 </template>
 ```

-You can use `np-install-provider` to simplify the mounting process:
+You can use `np-installs-provider` to simplify the mounting process:

 ```html
 <!-- App.vue -->